ianozsvald/notes_to_self/README.md

 ### Getting into a new project

 * What's the biggest uncertainty ahead?
 What does it cost to solve it, what value does it bring?
+  * Try to derisk the biggest/most painful uncertainties soonest
 * What single thing might give us 80% of the remaining answer?
 Probably avoid the edge cases (document, but don't focus on them)
+  * Identify the most valuable deliverables (most-derisking, most-value-yielding) to rank opportunities
+* Milestones - list some, note what each enables

 ## Strategy

-* prefer who/what/why/where/when objective questions
+* Prefer who/what/why/where/when objective questions
-* focus on understanding the levers for highest value delivery, check for shared agreement on these (ignore low-value stuff that's cool but won't enable beneficial change)
+* Focus on understanding the levers for highest value delivery, check for shared agreement on these (ignore low-value stuff that's cool but won't enable beneficial change)
+* Aim for frequent mini-retros to discuss "what did we learn? what shouldn't we repeat?"

 # Python